Schossi/ActionAdventureWeb/_pages/manual/overview.md

 - [ProBuilder](https://docs.unity3d.com/Packages/com.unity.probuilder@5.0/manual/index.html) used to build the environments
 - [Visual Scripting](https://docs.unity3d.com/Packages/com.unity.visualscripting@1.7/manual/index.html) for some optional custom enemy behaviors

+#### About Universal RP

+AAK does not have a hard dependency on URP but it is the render pipeline the demos and manual projects use out of the box.
+The following steps show how the asset could be switched over to built-in.
+- Import the entire asset(including packages and settings) into a fresh project
+- Activate the Build-in Render Pipeline
+  - Select Edit > Project Settings > Quality.
+  - For each quality level, if an asset is assigned to the Render Pipeline field, unassign it.
+  - Select Edit > Project Settings > Graphics.
+  - If an asset is assigned to the Scriptable Render Pipeline Setting field, unassign it.
+- Open a scene of the demo you want to switch over(for example HeroDebuggingGeneral)
+  - Switch over materials from URP to their built-in counterpart
+    - Universal Render Pipeline/Lit > Standard
+    HeroFade and SoulsFade need RenderMode Transparent
+    - Universal Render Pipeline/Particles/Unlit > Particles/Standard Unlit
+  - objects in the scene should go from pink to their actual color
+- Open the Package Manager and remove the 'Universal RP' package

+For additional information about render pipelines please see [unity documentation](https://docs.unity3d.com/6000.0/Documentation/Manual/srp-setting-render-pipeline-asset.html).

 #### About Cinemachine Version 3

 Currently AAK is compatible with both Cinemachine Versions 2 and 3.
 The Code is switched between versions using the CINEMACHINEV3 predefine in the AdventureCore and AdventureHero assembly definitions.
 To keep compatibility with Unity 2021 the project initially comes with a dependency to Cinemachine Version 2.